-The Management Administrator soon discovers that this configuration with bridge 1 as the root bridge is invalid.
-On the paths from bridge 1 to bridge 2 and bridge 1 to bridge 3, the control packets which the root bridge sends to every other bridge add up.
+The administrator soon discovers that this configuration with bridge 1 as the Root bridge is invalid.
+On the paths from bridge 1 to bridge 2 and bridge 1 to bridge 3, the control packets which the Root bridge sends to every other bridge add up.

-When the Management Administrator sets up bridge 2 as the root bridge, the burden of the control packets on the subnetworks is distributed much more evenly.
+When the administrator sets up bridge 2 as the Root bridge, the burden of the control packets on the subnets is distributed much more evenly.
 The result is the configuration shown in the following figure.
-The path costs for most of the bridges to the root bridge have decreased.
+The path costs for most of the bridges to the Root bridge have decreased.